-- 13.6 The appellant's witnesses will then withdraw from the Hearing. - 13.7 The Chair of the School Fitness to Practise Panel shall present the case for the School Fitness to Practise Panel.
+- 13.2 Both parties shall have the right to call witnesses; the Secretary must be notified of any intended witnesses at least seven working days before the date of the Hearing. - 13.3 No fewer than five working days before the Hearing, the Secretary shall circulate to the Panel, the appellant and the Chair of the School Fitness to Practise Panel the following: - the assessment regulations for the scheme or award; - the requirements of the relevant professional body/regulator including any code of conduct; - minutes of the School Fitness to Practise Panel and any documents considered by the Panel; - notification of any intended witnesses; - the appellant's form of appeal; - any documentary evidence submitted by either party. - 13.4 At the Hearing, the appellant shall present their case first.
+Any witnesses for the appellant should be called to give evidence at this stage. - 13.5 The Panel and the Chair of the School Fitness to Practise Panel shall be entitled to ask questions of the appellant and/or witnesses. - 13.6 The appellant's witnesses will then withdraw from the Hearing. - 13.7 The Chair of the School Fitness to Practise Panel shall present the case for the School Fitness to Practise Panel.
 Any witnesses for the Chair of the School Fitness to Practise Panel should be called to give evidence at this stage. - 13.8 The Panel and the appellant shall be entitled to ask questions of the Chair of the School Fitness to Practise Panel and/or any witnesses. - 13.9 The Chair of the School Fitness to Practise Panel's witnesses will then withdraw from the Hearing. - 13.10 The Chair of the School Fitness to Practise Panel will next summarise the case of the School Fitness to Practise Panel. - 13.11 The appellant will next summarise their case. - 13.12 Both the Chair of the School Fitness to Practise Panel and the appellant will withdraw from the Hearing. - 13.13 The Panel will reach its decision in private and must refer to the appropriate code of professional practice in reaching its decision.